-13.7 Chairperson may prioritise speakers
+14.7 Chairperson may prioritise speakers

-When two or more members want to speak the Chairperson will name the member who may speak first.
+When two or more members want to speak, the Chairperson will name the member who may speak first.
 Other members who wish to speak have precedence where they intend to:

-- raise a point of order, including a request to obtain a time extension for the previous speaker; and/or - (b) move a motion to terminate or adjourn the debate; and/or - (c) make a point of explanation; and/or - (d) request the chair to permit the member a special request.
+- (a) Raise a point of order, including a request to obtain a time extension for the previous speaker; and/or - (b) Move a motion to terminate or adjourn the debate; and/or - (c) Make a point of explanation; and/or - (d) Request the chair to permit the member a special request.

-14. Public Forums
+15. Public Forums

-Public forums are a defined period of time, usually at the start of a meeting, which, at the discretion of a meeting, is put aside for the purpose of public input.
-Public forums are designed to enable members of the public to bring matters to the attention of the local authority.
+Public forums are a defined period of time, usually at the start of an ordinary meeting, which, at the discretion of a meeting, is put aside for the purpose of public input.
+Public forums are designed to enable members of the public to bring matters, not necessarily on the meeting's agenda, to the attention of the local authority.

-In the case of a committee, subcommittee, local or community board, any issue, idea or matter raised in a public forum must also fall within the terms of reference of that meeting.
+In the case of a committee, subcommittee, local or community board, any issue, idea or matter raised in a public forum must fall within the terms of reference of that body.

-14.1 Time limits
+15.1 Time limits

 A period of up to 30 minutes, or such longer time as the meeting may determine, will be available for the public forum at each scheduled local authority meeting.
-Requests must be made to the meeting secretary at least one clear day before the meeting; however this requirement may be waived by the Chairperson.
+Requests must be made to the chief executive (or their delegate) at least one clear day before the meeting; however, this requirement may be waived by the Chairperson.
+Requests should also outline the matters that will be addressed by the speaker(s).